nickname76/telegrambot/README.md

 ## See also

-If you want to develop Telegram bot, you should also see those libraries, which might be useful for you
+If you want to develop Telegram bot, you should also see these libraries, which might be useful for you

 - [Repeater](https://github.com/nickname76/repeater) - Go library for creating repeating function calls
 - [Instorage](https://github.com/nickname76/instorage) - Simple, easy to use database for faster development of small projects and MVPs in Go.
 Uses Badger as a storage.